dektrium/yii2-user/UPGRADE.md

 ## Upgrade from Yii2-user 0.9.* to Yii2-user 1.0.0-alpha1

+- **APPLY NEW MIGRATIONS!**

+- Admin view files have been updated.
+If you were overriding admin views, then change them accordingly to use new functionality.

+- `enableConfirmation` and `enableUnconfirmedLogin` module's properties.
+Instead you need to configure `UserConfirmation` service which got a few new options.
+More information on how to configure it can be found in [guide](docs/confirmation.md)

 - `dektrium\user\helpers\Password` helper has been removed.
 If you need to generate password then use `dektrium\user\helpers\PasswordGenerator` helper instead.
 If you used it to hash and validate user's password, then use methods `hashPassword` and `validatePassword` of `dektrium\user\models\User`